pwnjack/crusader/README_new.md

 	bower install

 ## How to use it
-To start use the command:
+To start the magic use the command:

 	gulp